 Weight management for adults

-Here you will find details of the services and support to help with adults with managing their weight.
+Here you will find details of the services and support to help adults with managing their weight.

 The NHS and local partners are working together to undertake a system review of the whole weight management options for adults and children.
 The timescales for the review are yet to be decided.